wp-plugins/wcp-contact-form/readme.txt

 = 2.4.1 =
 * changed: Form entries excluded from search result
 * changed: Rules for enqueue of the reCaptcha JS
-* Changed: Method of checking for minimum required PHP version on a server
+* changed: Method of checking for minimum required PHP version on a server
 * Minor changes for compatibility with WordPress 4.4

 = 2.4.0 =